viacheslavpleshkov/unit-factory-ucode/README.md

 ## Used technologies

-C, Ncurses, Makefile, Terminal, Bash, Unix, Challenge Based Learning framework
+C, Ncurses, Makefile, File system, Terminal, Bash, Unix, CBL framework

-## C
+## Track C
-1. Marathon C | Learning C
+1. Marathon C | Learning C (Done)
-1. Endgame | Create a game on C
+1. Endgame | Create a game on C (Done)
-1. Refresh Marathon C | The challenge to refresh all the knowledge you have gained at Marathon C.
+1. Refresh Marathon C | The challenge to refresh all the knowledge you have gained at Marathon C. (Done)
 1. Libmx | Create your own C library.
+(Done)
 1. Pathfinder | Learn pathfinding algorithms.
 1. uls | Recode the system's utility ls.
 1. ush | Develop your own shell.
+1. uchat | Create a real-time communication tool using creativity and the whole cycle of Challenge Based Learning framework.

 ## License